-So, either you just started getting on the track, or maybe you’ve been playing for what it seems like a lifetime.
-Either way, if you intend to have a good sound, the right trumpet is an absolute must.
+So, either you just started getting on the track, or maybe youve been playing for what it seems like a lifetime.
+Either way, if you intend to have a good sound, a professional trumpet is an absolute must.

 The trumpet is truly a timeless instrument and has the highest voice in the brass family.
 There are many different varieties including the cornet, flugelhorn and specialty options such as the piccolo trumpet, which is widely used in symphony orchestras and chamber ensembles.